memgraph/docs/products/memgraph/v0.15.0/reference_guide/other-features.md

 query and get a detailed report on how the query's plan behaved.
 For every logical operator the following info is provided:

-- `ACTUAL HITS` -- the number of times a particular logical operator was pulled from
+- `ACTUAL HITS` --- the number of times a particular logical operator was pulled from.

-- `RELATIVE TIME` -- the amount of time that was spent processing a particular logical operator, relative to the execution of the whole plan
+- `RELATIVE TIME` --- the amount of time that was spent processing a particular logical operator, relative to the execution of the whole plan.

-- `ABSOLUTE TIME` -- the amount of time that was spent processing a particular logical operator
+- `ABSOLUTE TIME` --- the amount of time that was spent processing a particular logical operator.

 A simple example to illustrate the output: